Command : RETREAT

 path

-the ship's current retreat path.
+the current retreat path,

 flags

-what conditions the ship will retreat under
+what conditions will trigger retreat.

 For example:

-[##:##] Command : retreat *
+[##:##] Command : retreat * q

 shp# ship type x,y fl path as flt? flags

-0 battleship 4 2,0 jjuuj I
+0 bb battleship 2,0 jjuuj i

 1 ship